-- Turn off the boat's SHORE POWER (main) breaker switch before connecting or disconnecting the shore power cable. - Connect shore power cable to the dockside inlet receptacle of the boat first, then connect it to dockside shore power outlet.
+- 1. Turn off the boat's main breaker switch before connecting or disconnecting the shore power cable. - 2.
+Connect shore power cable at the boat first, then connect it to dockside shore power outlet.

 Always connect the cord to the power inlet receptacle of the boat before making connections to the shore power source.